maxkapur/CollegeScorecardTutorial/README.md

-# CollegeScorecardTutorial
+# College Scorecard tutorial

-How to access College Scorecard data using Python
+The notebook `CollegeScorecardTutorial.ipynb` explains how to get data from the College Scorecard API using Python's `request.get()` function.

+This repository accompanies a YouTube tutorial available at the following URL: https://youtu.be/fdg0UbfOi68